 Beam Global Schedules Fiscal Third Quarter 2022 Financial Results Conference Call for November 10, 2022 at 4:30 p.m.
 ET

-/EIN News/ -- SAN DIEGO, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Beam Global, (Nasdaq: BEEM, BEEMW), (the “Company”), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, announced that it will report its Fiscal Third Quarter 2022 financial results on Thursday November 10, 2022.
+SAN DIEGO, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Beam Global, BEEM BEEMW))), (the "Company"), the leading provider of innovative sustainable products and technologies for electric vehicle (EV) charging, energy storage, energy security and outdoor media, announced that it will report its Fiscal Third Quarter 2022 financial results on Thursday November 10, 2022.
 Management will host a conference call on Thursday November 10, 2022 at 4:30 p.m.
 ET to review financial results and provide an update on corporate developments.
-Following management’s formal remarks, there will be a question-and-answer session.
+Following management's formal remarks, there will be a question-and-answer session.

 Conference call details: